wendahere/JAWS/README.md

 _placeholder text_

 ## Week 5 (11/11/19 - 17/11/19):
-There was not as much content gone through but our lecturer dabbled on the power source and how you should supply power to your circuit depending on your circuit.
+There was not as much content gone through but our lecturer dabbled on the inputs and outputs how you should supply power to your circuit depending on your circuit.
+For I/O ---> Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)
 ### The two ways were:
--Fan In (Number of inputs a logic gate can handle) & Fan Out (Number of gate inputs that the output of a logic gate drives)

 -Two Options for ESP32 Devices: